 - Since Dec 6, 2015, WW has accepted individuals from 13 to 17 years of age for membership as long as they have written medical permission from their health care provider indicating a BMI in the 95th percentile or higher and a 3-month weight goal.
 The weight goal will not be assigned by WW staff.
 Upon registering, parents or guardians must:

 - Provide documentation from the individual’s health care provider giving permission to follow the plan, and include current BMI percentile and 3-month weight goal.
 To be eligible for membership, the BMI must be at the 95th percentile or above.
 Eligibility for membership is accepted based on the provision of documentation from a health care provider.

 - Sign the Health Release on the registration form.

-- WW prohibits participation in its weight loss and wellness plan for children under the age of 13, individuals who have been diagnosed with or treated for anorexia nervosa or bulimia nervosa in the last year, and individuals who are pregnant.
+- WW prohibits participation in its weight loss and wellness plan for children under the age of 13, individuals who have been diagnosed with or treated for anorexia nervosa or bulimia nervosa in the last year.

 - WW also prohibits subscription to our online products and offerings by individuals under age 18 years.

 - If you are being treated for a medical condition, taking prescription medication, or following a therapeutic diet to treat a disease, it's especially important to show the WW plan to your health care provider.
 Any modifications made to the plan by your health care provider should be followed.